brandur/org/fragments/one-week.md

 day I'll usually do one or two of these activities, and logged a total of nine for the week.

 Overall, I came out short of my goal, but not overwhelmingly so.
-This was also reflected in my weight, which stayed roughly stable at 176 lbs. with some fluctuations during the week.
-I'm going to continue the experiment for a few more weeks to see if I can hit my target.
+My weight did drop three pounds to 173 lbs., but given its frequent fluctuations, I'm not convinced at the finality of the number.
+I'm going to continue the experiment for a few more weeks to see if I can hit my Calorie target.

 Some other observations: